gaehlerm/SoftwareEngineering/README.md

 ### How TDD Works

 You should write one test for the feature you want to implement or the bug you want to fix.
 I repeat: one and only one test.
 If you have functional and unit tests (which I hope you do), you might have one pending test case for each of them.
 There should be a test case that currently fails.
-If both unit and functional tests pass, you can take a day off.
+If both, unit and functional tests, pass, you can take a day off.

 Just kidding.
 If a test passes for an unknown reason, this is a serious issue that you have to investigate.
 Perhaps a feature has already been implemented, or your test may not be evaluating its intended functionality and needs to be refined.